dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/UKWebb/C20K-getting-started.md

 You should now press CTRL-BREAK to update the current settings from the CMOS.

 It is usual to have the CPU boot with throttling turned ON so that games will work.
+The throttle option locks the frequency of the CPU to the 2MHz signal that a regular Model B's CPU would use.

 Typing